Indra Putra Mahayuddin: International career

+Senior

-In 2002, Indra was call up for an international friendly match against five times World Cup winners Brazil.
-He was selected as one of the first eleven to play against Brazilian stars such as Ronaldo and Barca's Ronaldinho.
+In 2002, Indra was call up for an international friendly match against five times FIFA World Cup winners Brazil.
+He was selected as one of the first eleven to play against Brazilian stars such as Ronaldo, Rivaldo and Ronaldinho.

+After that, he joined national team in the FA Premier League Asia Cup 2003 and also in the 2002 AFF Championship in Thailand, helping Malaysia national team to a 4th-place finish.

-He also been called up by Malaysia national football team coach Norizan Bakar for the AFC Asian Cup 2007 in July, co-hosting by 4 countries Thailand, Indonesia, Vietnam and Malaysia.
+Indra also been called up by Malaysia coach Norizan Bakar for the 2007 AFC Asian Cup in July, co-hosting by 4 countries Thailand, Indonesia, Vietnam and Malaysia.
 In the competition, Indra Putra is the only Malaysian player to score a goal, against China, as Malaysia crashed out in the group stages having lost all group games.

-Indra Putra also represented the Malaysia XI squad against Chelsea at Shah Alam Stadium on 29 July 2008.
-The Malaysia XI eventually lost 0–2.

-He was unexpectedly recalled to Malaysia national team, after a long period of absence, for a match against Indonesia on 14 September 2014 by national coach Dollah Salleh.
+Indra was unexpectedly recalled to Malaysia national team, after a long period of absence, for a match against Indonesia on 14 September 2014 by national coach Dollah Salleh.
 He entered the match as a substitute, which ended in a 2–0 loss to Malaysia.
+At the 2014 AFF Championship, he score Malaysia's third goal in a 3–1 win against host Singapore.
+The goal became a viral meme after the Malaysia-Singapore match.
+In the second leg of the 2014 AFF Championship final match, Indra Putra scored the second goal before half time to level Malaysia on aggregate.
+Malaysia won 3–2 but lose 4–3 on aggregate.

+Others

+Indra Putra also represented the Malaysia Selection against Premier League clubs.
+He played against Manchester United twice in 2001 and 2009, and Chelsea at Shah Alam Stadium on 29 July 2008.